ome/omero-documentation/contributing/cpp-development.rst

 The first step of the C++ component release is to prepare a source release from the Git_ repository.

+Prior to a source release, a PR should be opened and merged to:

+- review the ``release-version`` variable in :file:`CMakeLists.txt` and drop the ``# unreleased`` comment
+- update the top-level :file:`NEWS.md` if it exists with the list of changes and the release date

 A PGP-signed tag should be created for the released version e.g. using :command:`scc tag-release` or more simply :command:`git tag -s`::